yannicklansink/eleventy-netlify/src/index.md

 Eleventy From Scratch, by Piccalilli'
 layout: 'layouts/home.html'
 intro:
-  eyebrow: 'Digital Marketing is our'
+  eyebrow: 'This is Yannick Lansinks'
-  main: 'Bread & Butter'
+  main: 'Awesome Website'
   summary: 'Let us help you create the perfect campaign with our multi-faceted team of talented creatives.'
   buttonText: 'See our work'
   buttonUrl: '/work'